Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Path to Citizenship Yes (after conditions) Yes

-Family Inclusion Spouse, unmarried children under 21 Varies
+Family Inclusion Spouse, unmarried children under 21 Each member pays own $1M + $15K fee

 Ideal Candidate Profile